SpeakingInBits-Examples/EFCore-QueryPractice/README.md

 This app uses an Accounts Payable database to practice EF Core queries.
 Code first migrations are used to create the database and seed it with data.

+## Prerequisites
+- Visual Studio 2022 with .NET 9

 ## Getting Started
 - Click the "Use this template" button to create a new repository in your own account
 - Clone your copy of the repository to your local machine